Spencerx/LXMF/README.md

 LXMF is actively being developed, and the following improvements and features are currently planned for implementation:

-- ~~Update examples in readme to actually work~~
-- ~~Sync affinity based on link speeds and distances, for more intelligently choosing peer sync order~~
 - Sneakernet and physical transport functionality
 - Content Destinations, and easy to use API for group messaging and discussion threads
 - Write and release full API and protocol documentation